 In a similar situation a large company may be comprised of several different business units.
 These units operate independently, but are still part of the main companies accessibility initiative.
 In this case a child organization can be created for each line of business.
 This still allows the organization to designate a single role or a team of people who would be able to see compliance reporting from a top down perspective.

-For example, an organization will typically create a project for each site, or main section of a site, that is to be tested over a period of time.
-The idea here is that testing results over a period of time for a given property can be stored in a single project.
+An asset in AMP can be thought of as a folder that groups reports and tests for a single asset owned by the organization.
+For example, an organization will typically create an asset for each site, or main section of a site, that is to be tested over a period of time.
+The idea here is that testing results over a period of time for a given property can be stored in a single asset.
 This not only provides for an easy way to find the information within AMP, but also provides for a roll-up compliance score for that resource over time.

 Who has access to what?

-An Organization administrator at the root organization will have omniscient access to all organizations, projects and reports.
+An Organization administrator at the root organization will have omniscient access to all organizations, assets and reports.

 Matching AMP User Types to your Organization